Pakistan PM Imran Khan tests positive for COVID-19 | Health

 National Assembly Speaker Asad Qaiser was also infected but recovered.

-Eight members of Khyber Pakhtunkhwa Assembly had also been infected with the coronavirus.
+Eight members of the Khyber Pakhtunkhwa Assembly had also been infected with the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)